Cisco CCNA Lab Suggestions

 Anything Else You Can Suggest?

 Well, a few things.
-If you do not have a 9 pin serial adapter on your computer, please make sure you purchase a 9 pin serial to USB adapter!
+If you do not have a 9 pin serial adapter on your computer, please make sure you purchase a FTDI Console Cable!
 This is available as a checkbox upgrade in the menus on every single one of our kits.
 Why is that?
 Because the console kits that Cisco includes with all their routers and switches is for a 9 pin serial adapter.
 Why doesn’t Cisco include a usb style adapter?
-I venture to say that they don’t want to get into the business of supporting drivers for Windows, Macs, Linux, etc.
+I venture to say that they don’t want to get into the business of supporting drivers for Windows, Macs, Linux, etc. Our new FTDI Console Cable is an excellent solution, plug and play and even has a 100% success rate of getting the break sequence to work!
+Check it out here: FTDI Console Cable

-You want to make sure your routers can support IPv6 as doing those labs will really help the IPv6 concepts sink in./p>
+You want to make sure your routers can support IPv6 as doing those labs will really help the IPv6 concepts sink in.

 Finally, we highly suggest you checkout our CCNA Study Center section of our website.
 Here you will find access to over 350 CCNA articles explaining the most difficult concepts to master.
 That is not it, you will also have access to over 100 CCNA R&S, CCNA Security and CCNA Voice labs that are ok, but not up to the standards of our lab workbooks.
 Why are they only ok?
 They do not include the detailed commentary and troubleshooting notes that you will find in our labs in our workbook.
 Our newly revised lab workbook is 450+ pages and took about 1,000 hours to create so it is very in depth.
 But there is more in this section too!
 You also get access to over 60 videos and tons of games to make your CCNA R&S studies fun such as exam questions, flash cards, CCNA Hangman, Jeopardy, Million Dollar Question and much more!

 Also go LIKE our Facebook page now CertificationKits Facebook Page to get your daily CCENT and CCNA Test Question of the Day and CCNA articles delivered to your Facebook news feed!